yannickschlaepferb/chatapp/documentation/UseCases.md

   - User initiates the room creation process.
   - Room information is stored in the MySQL database.

-## Adding Users to a Room
+## Joining Rooms

 - **Actor:** User
-- **Description:** User can add other users to a chat room.
+- **Description:** Users can join existing chat rooms.
 - **Actions:**
-  - User selects users to add to the room.
+  - User selects a chat room to join.
-  - The system updates the database to reflect the new members of the room.
+  - The system checks if the room exists and adds the user to the room in the database.

-## Real-time Updates

-- **Actor:** Client
-- **Description:** The chat app fetches Messages every 10ms.
-- **Actions:**
-  - Implement real-time communication to ensure instant notifications without manual page refresh.